Molokan and Jumper Photo Exhibit, Istanbul, Turkey

 malakanlar sergisinden görünümler

-[Exhibit of views of Molokan] Wedding service and feast at the Molokan prayer house, Levokumskoe town, Stavropol province, Russian Federation, March 13, 2008.
+[Exhibit of views of Spiritual Christians] Wedding service and feast at the Molokan prayer house, Levokumskoe town, Stavropol province, Russian Federation, March 13, 2008.
 Presbyter: Vasili Mikhael.
 Polenin

 Click to ENLARGE